jordanhughes421/pump-curve-master/COMPREHENSIVE_APP_EXPLANATION.md

     *   Users can create an account by providing their email address and a password.
     *   The system will validate the email format and password strength (details to be specified).
     *   Upon successful registration, a new `User` record is created in the database.
-*   **Google OAuth:**
-    *   Users can register using their existing Google account.
-    *   The system will redirect the user to Google for authentication.
-    *   Upon successful authentication and consent, Google provides user information (name, email, profile picture).
-    *   A new `User` record is created, and an associated `Account` record is created to link the user to their Google identity.

 ### 2. User Login